-In cases where an enrolled student cannot arrive on campus by the first day of class due to circumstances beyond their control, it is the student's responsibility to contact the instructor for approval and notify the Graduate School of Engineering.
+In cases where an enrolled student cannot arrive to campus by the first day of class due to circumstances beyond their control, it is the student's responsibility to contact the instructor for approval and notify the Graduate School of Engineering.

-Students registered in MGEN courses (INFO, CSYE, and DAMG) are allowed a maximum of 2 absences per course, with 3 or more absences resulting in an 'F' for that course.
+absences per course, with 3 or more absences resulting in an 'F' for that course.
 Course instructors are not expected to make accommodations and students are expected to inform their instructors of any absences in advance of the class.
 Should a student anticipate being unable to attend 3 or more classes, they should discuss their situation with their Academic Advisor to explore other types of leave and accommodations in accordance with the University's academic and global entry expectations.
 Students may be asked to share communications about class absences with their Academic Advisor.
 If a student is sick long-term or experiences a medical issue that prevents class attendance, it is strongly encouraged that they speak with their Academic Advisor (coe-gradadvising@northeastern.edu) to learn more about the Medical Leave of Absence.
 International students should review the Office of Global Services webpage to understand their visa compliance requirements.